-What is chicken wire and how is it used?
+What is chicken wire, and how is it used?

 Chicken wire, or poultry netting, is a wire mesh commonly used for fencing in a run or coop, such as a hen.
-It is made of the thin, flexible, galvanized steel wire with hexagonal gaps.
+It is made of thin, flexible, galvanized steel wire with hexagonal gaps.

-Available in a 1-inch diameter, 2 inches, and 1/2 inch, chicken wire is available in various gauges – typically 19 gauge to 22 gauge (about 0.7 mm wire).
+Available in a 1-inch diameter, 2 inches, and 1/2 inch, chicken wire is available in various gauges, typically 19 gauge to 22 gauge (about 0.7 mm wire).

 Chicken wire is sometimes used to make inexpensive pens for small animals (or to protect property from plants and animals), although the thinness and zinc content of galvanized wire may be inappropriate for animals, which Will not hunt and keep predators out to hunt.